 The Trajectory

-What happens inside Station Three across a SmithFellow credential:
+What happens inside Station Three across the SmithFellow program:

 The participant sits down.
-The AI has behavioral notes from Stations One and Two.
+The facilitator has been watching them at Stations One and Two and already has observations.
 The facilitator asks: “What did you notice?”
-The conversation begins from what the hands already told the room.
+The AI picks up the conversation from there.
+The facilitator watches how the participant responds — whether they accept the first answer or push back.

 The pathway is visible.
 The person can feel it.
-The AI has been tracking it for twenty hours.
-The facilitator has been watching both.
+The facilitator has been watching it form for weeks.
 The person has said things to the AI they haven’t said to anyone — not because the AI asked, but because the room was safe enough and the conversation was long enough that the walls came down on their own.
+The facilitator saw it happen.

 The full Maker Continuum →